Boesman and Lena

-Boesman and Lena is a small-cast play by South African playwright Athol Fugard, set in the Swartkops mudflats outside of Port Elizabeth in the Eastern Cape, that shows the effect of apartheid on a few individuals, featuring as characters a "Coloured" man and woman walking from one shanty town to another.
+Boesman and Lena is a small-cast play by South African playwright Athol Fugard, set in the Swartkops mudflats outside of Port Elizabeth in the Eastern Cape.
+It features a "Coloured" man and woman walking from one shanty town to another, and explores the effect of apartheid on a few individuals.

+It was adapted as an American film of the same name, released in 2000 and starring Angela Bassett and Danny Glover.
+Both the production of the play in New York City and the film adaptation were directed by John Berry.

 Background

-In common with much of Fugard's other work, the play focuses on non-white characters and includes an element of social protest.
-Boesman and Lena was inspired by an incident in 1965 when Fugard was driving down a rural road in South Africa.
-He noticed an old lady walking along the road in the boiling-hot sun, miles from anywhere, and offered her a lift.
+Fugard focused on non-white characters and explored social issues, protesting apartheid.
+He said that the play was inspired by an incident in 1965 when Fugard was driving along a rural road in South Africa.
+He noticed an old woman walking along the road in the boiling hot sun, miles from anywhere, and offered her a lift.
 She was overcome and cried with gratitude.
 She told him that her husband had just died and she was walking to another farm.
 If Fugard had not stopped, she would have spent the night on the side of the road.
 (It was a common practice in apartheid South Africa for farmers to evict worker's families when the worker died.)
 What struck Fugard was that the woman was in pain and suffering but was far from defeated.
 This inspired him to write the play.

 Notable productions

 The play premiered in 1969 at the Rhodes University Little Theatre in Grahamstown, South Africa.
-Fugard himself played the part of Boesman, Lena was played by Yvonne Bryceland and Glynn Day, a white actor, played the part of Outa in blackface.
+Fugard played the part of Boesman, Lena was played by Yvonne Bryceland, and Glynn Day, a white actor, played the part of Outa in blackface.

-On 22 June 1970, the US premiere, an acclaimed off-Broadway at the Circle in the Square Downtown, starred James Earl Jones and Ruby Dee, directed by John Berry (who would also direct a film version, also titled Boesman and Lena, in 2000).
+On 22 June 1970, the US premiere, opened off-Broadway at the Circle in the Square Downtown, starring James Earl Jones and Ruby Dee.
+It was directed by John Berry (who would also direct a film version of the same title, released in 2000).

 Running for 205 performances until 24 January 1971, the production won Obie Awards for Best Foreign Play, Distinguished Direction, and Best Performance by an Actress.

-A revival of the play by the Manhattan Theater Club, directed by the playwright himself (and starring Keith David, Lynne Thigpen and Tsepo Mokone), was produced at New York City Center in 1992.
-This production won a Lucille Lortel Award for Outstanding Revival and an Obie Award for Thigpen's performance, as well as being nominated as Best Revival of a Play for an Outer Critics Circle Award.
+In 1992 the play was revived by the Manhattan Theater Club, directed by Fugard, and starring Keith David, Lynne Thigpen and Tsepo Mokone.
+It was produced at New York City Center.
+This production won a Lucille Lortel Award for Outstanding Revival and an Obie Award for Thigpen's performance.
+It was also nominated as Best Revival of a Play for an Outer Critics Circle Award.